-~ These delicious no-bake Energy Balls are loaded with nutrition to keep you powered up and energized – filled with lots of whole grains, fiber and protein!
-They’re quick and easy to make, and freezable, too!
+~ These delicious no-bake Peanut Butter Energy Balls are loaded with nutrition to keep you powered up and energized – filled with lots of whole grains, fiber and protein!
+They’re quick and easy to make, and freezable, too.
 A healthy snack your family will love, and you’ll feel absolutely terrific about giving them! ~

 This Recipe Is: • Ready in 30 Minutes or Less • Freezable • Make Ahead • Vegetarian •

-Once upon a time, in a land not-so-far-away, there were two beautiful princesses (sorry, got carried away there) … we were chatting about our kids’ hectic schedules, and we came to a realization. … The weak link in our families’ otherwise nutritious lives was the grab-and-go snack – hands down!
+Once upon a time, in a land not-so-far-away, there were two beautiful princesses (sorry, got carried away there) … we were chatting about our kids’ hectic schedules, and we came to a realization:

 Oh sure, we had the best intentions.
 But, as the kids came home from school and the whirlwind of homework and afternoon activities began, we often found ourselves reaching for those convenient (and maybe not-so-healthy) snacks.